 The terms of our current directors will expire at the annual meeting.
-Each of our current directors has been recommended by the CRG&N Committee and nominated by the Board for election by the shareholders to a one-year term.
-If elected, all nominees will serve beginning upon their election until their respective successors have been duly elected and qualified at the annual meeting of shareholders in 2024.
+Each of our current directors, other than Ms. Nelson and Mr. Rabun, has been recommended by the CRG&N Committee and nominated by the Board for election by the shareholders to a one-year term.
+If elected, all nominees will serve beginning upon their election until their respective successors have been duly elected and qualified at the annual meeting of shareholders in 2025.
 Unless otherwise instructed, all proxies will be voted in favor of these nominees.
 If one or more of the nominees is unwilling or unable to serve, the proxies will be voted only for the remaining named nominees.
 The Board knows of no nominee for director who is unwilling or unable to serve if elected.
 Proxies cannot be voted for more than ten nominees.